 Pursuant to the Pfizer Agreement, we received an upfront, one-time, non-refundable, non-creditable payment of \$15 million dollars from Pfizer.
 Pfizer was obligated to reimburse us for costs incurred for research performed, up to a specified cap in the low double-digit millions.
 Upon the achievement of specified development, regulatory and sales milestones, Pfizer will be obligated to pay us up to \$480 million dollars in the aggregate, as well as to pay us high single-digit percentage royalties on annual net sales of each licensed product.
-See "Business - Our Collaboration and License Agreements" included within this prospectus, for additional information about this agreement, including with respect to potential payments to us thereunder.
+See "Business of eFFECTOR - Our Collaboration and License Agreements" with the Form 424(b)(3) filed on October 5, 2021, for additional information about this agreement, including with respect to potential payments to us thereunder.